MicrosoftDocs/power-automate-docs/articles/intro-maker-portal.md

 ---
-title: Understand the new Power Automate interface (preview)
+title: New Power Automate experience (preview)
 description: Get a preview of the new Power Automate simplified experience to work with flows and templates. ms.custom: "" ms.date: 12/14/2022